WeblateOrg/weblate/docs/admin/access.rst

     Individual permission defined by Weblate.
 Permissions cannot be assigned to users, only through assignment of roles.
 `Role`
-    A role defines a set of permissions (and can be reused several places).
+    A role defines a set of permissions (and can be reused in several places).
 `User`
     A user can belong to several groups.